momina-nz/Fight-Arena-Game/README.md

 - The program **does not** require external libraries beyond standard C++.
 - No unnecessary prompts—just raw combat simulation.
 - Uses **OOP principles** with **inheritance (Race, Profession)** and **polymorphism**.

-## License
-This project is open-source and available for educational purposes.
-Feel free to modify and extend it!